apache/mesos/docs/reservation.md

 be unreserved.
 To determine if an unreserve operation has succeeded, the user can examine the state of the appropriate Mesos slave (e.g., via the slave's [/state](endpoints/slave/state.md) HTTP endpoint).

-### Listing Reservations

-Information about the reserved resources at each slave in the cluster can be found by querying the [/slaves](endpoints/master/slaves.md) master endpoint (under the `reserved_resources_full` key).

-The same information can also be found in the [/state](endpoints/slave/state.md) endpoint on the agent (under the `reserved_resources_full` key).
-The agent endpoint is useful to confirm if a reservation has been propagated to the agent (which can fail in the event of network partition or master/agent restarts).